This post shares practical ideas for incorporating hands-on, multiple intelligence activities into your elementary classroom.

 - Developing a podcast

-As a result, those teachers tend to use lots of “Body Smart” activities!
+Elementary teachers tend to use lots of “Body Smart” activities.

 “Body Smart” learners do best with “hands-on” activities that incorporate body and mind coordination.